 HABIT #7: Sharpen the Saw

 Finally, Habit #7 sums up the entire book.
 Habit #7 is about investing, preserving and enhancing your preexisting assets and means exercising sound motivation and organisation in four different dimensions:

 - The physical dimension is about caring for the health of our body by eating right and exercising.

 - The “spiritual dimension provides leadership in your life”, is your core and your commitment to your value system.

-- The mental dimension come from formal eduction, expansion of the mind.
+- The mental dimension come from formal education, expansion of the mind.

-- The social/emotional dimension that is centered on developing interpersonal leadership, empathic communication and creative cooperation.
+- The social/emotional dimension that is centered on developing interpersonal leadership, empathetic communication and creative cooperation.

 The Seven Habits of Highly Effective People is a self-development book that has been on my shelf for longest while.
 It was written in 1989 but is still contemporaneous and can very much serve as guide to life, for personal and professional growth.